-This Policy was reviewed in June 2023 by staff and will be reviewed by governors on 19th June 2023.
-The next review will be in December 2023, as part of our 'Anti-Bullying Alliance' work.
+This Policy was reviewed in June 2023 by staff and governors.
+As a school we then updated it in December 2023, as part of our 'Anti-Bullying Alliance' work.
 Behaviour at the school is very good, and we have very few incidents of bullying.
-However, we are always striving to improve so have signed up to the national 'Anti-Bullying Alliance' programme 2023/24.
+However, we are always striving to improve so we are part of the national 'Anti-Bullying Alliance' programme 2023/24.